The Best Backup Services and Cloud Storage for Photographers | Tips for Keeping Your Files Safe and Organized

 Probably not.
 It’s an incredible camera but without a multiple exposure function, it’s hard for me to justify spending that much money on a camera I just wouldn’t use very often.
 However, I am glad that I had the chance to experience the camera because it is pretty amazing.
 I love how sharp the photographs are and I especially love how small and easy it is to travel with.
 It packs a lot into a tiny little camera body.
 Plus, the titanium body is truly beautiful and makes the camera feel and look expensive when you’re holding it in your hand.
 As a Japanese camera brand, you can expect attention to detail and quality.
 Even the protective camera case it comes with feels soft and amazing in your hands.
 I’ve considered selling my Contax T2 many times, since I don’t get around to using it very often.
 Even with the battery issues I’ve been having, I could still probably sell it for more than I purchased it for.
 But there really is something special about the Contax T2 so I’m finding it hard to let it go.
 If you have the money and are willing to invest, you won’t be disappointed by the camera quality and sharpness of the photographs.
 Just make sure you get one that doesn’t have any previously known issues and that comes from a reputable seller.
 I think the Contax T2 is worth all of the hype, as long as you’re not breaking the bank to purchase it.
 Sure, there are other high end 35 mm cameras out there that are more affordable, but I have yet to come across one that beats the quality of the Contax T2.

-Where Can I Buy a Contax T2?
+Where TO Buy a Contax T2:

 Amazon